 Baby red-eared and other sliders, painted turtles, map turtles, pond turtles, etc.

-Baby turtles are about as cute as they get, but before taking one home as a pet it is important to carefully consider their captive care requirements.
-They are long-lived animals, often reaching 50 years or more of age.
+Baby turtles are about as cute as they get, but before taking one home as a pet it is important to carefully consider their care.
+They are long-lived animals, often live 40+ years.
 They also grow quickly and within a year will need a large aquarium.
 Unfortunately, most often people find themselves with a baby turtle that was irresponsibly sold or given to them without thought for the animal’s long-term well-being or what it needs and will need to live a healthy life in captivity.

 Note that it is illegal to buy or sell aquatic turtles in the United States that have a shell length of under 4 inches (10 cm) because it is thought there is a greater risk of children getting salmonella from turtles that can fit inside their mouth.
 It is not illegal to keep a baby turtle; they just can’t be bought or sold.

-The water depth in the aquarium should be as deep as the length of the turtle’s shell or more.
+The water depth in the aquarium should be deeper than the length of the turtle’s shell.
 The water area can be filtered with a small submersible power filter.
 The filter media should be changed regularly, as often as every three weeks and if it contains a sponge the sponge should be rinsed every week.